Programme

 Confirmed speakers:

-Fran Lautman , Head of Customer and Digital Experience, Oldham MBC
+Fran Lautman , Assistant Director of Customer Experience, Oldham MBC

 Lizzie Barton , Director for Customer, Resident & Business Services, Lichfield DC